 About Tyler Winery

-Purity, lightness and balance are the basic ideas of Justin Willet’s wine philosophy.
-The young winemaker chose very early in his career to go against the grain and make wines that were certainly ripe, but not overripe.
-Which was aged in oak barrels, but not new oak.
-And which were high in acid and low in alcohol.
-Back then, the trend was exactly the opposite.
-The wines had to be full-bodied, sweet and alcoholic, and many shook their heads at Justin’s wines.
+Purity, lightness and balance are the cornerstones of Justin Willett’s winemaking philosophy.
+Early in his career, the young winemaker chose to go against the grain, crafting wines that were ripe but not overripe; aged in oak, but not new oak; high in acidity and low in alcohol.
+At the time, the trend was the opposite: wines were expected to be full-bodied, sweet-fruited and high in alcohol—so many shook their heads at Justin’s style.

 The art historian who became a winemaker

-Justin Willet – whose middle name is Tyler – has no formal training in wine.
-He studied art history and architecture and also completed his studies before choosing to apprentice with a small wine producer in the Santa Rita Hills.
-Here, the young intern really got his hands into the grape vat and learned from the ground up how good wine should be put together from start to finish.
+Justin Willett—whose middle name is Tyler—has no formal wine education.
+He studied art history and architecture and completed his studies before choosing an apprenticeship with a small producer in Santa Rita Hills.
+There, the young trainee truly learned hands-on, from the ground up, how great wine is made from start to finish.

 From outsider to insider

-Along the way he developed his own ideas, and after just one year, Justin made his first eight casks of pinot noir wine.
-The beginning was difficult because his style was so different from what you were used to in the Californian wine world, but gradually more and more people opened their eyes to the quality of his wines, and today they are served in several of America’s leading restaurants.
+Along the way, he developed his own ideas, and after just one year Justin produced his first eight barrels of Pinot Noir.
+The beginning was challenging because his style was so different from what people were used to in California, but gradually more and more discovered the quality of his wines.
+Today they are served at a number of leading restaurants across the United States.

-Willet does not own a single plot of land himself, but has leased some of the best old-vine fields in Santa Barbara County.
-He tramples the vineyards himself and follows the cultivation closely.
-He is also involved in the cellar, where only the best grape material is included in the pure and elegant Chardonnay and Pinot Noir wines from Tyler Winery, and the modest eight barrels he started with have now grown to 5000 cases annually.
+Willett doesn’t own any vineyard parcels himself, but instead leases fruit from some of the finest old-vine sites in Santa Barbara County.
+He spends extensive time in the vineyards, following the growing season closely.
+He is equally present in the cellar, where only the best fruit goes into the pure, elegant Chardonnays and Pinot Noirs from Tyler Winery—and the modest eight barrels he began with have now grown to around 5,000 cases per year.